boan-chen/30DorB-ASKAP/README.md

 ## Spectral Index Calculation

 The spectral index was calculated as the logarithmic ratio of flux densities at different frequencies, following the equation: $$F_\nu \propto \nu^\alpha$$.
 The spectral index values were determined for the selected points in region 1 and region 2.
+(See HST_spectral_index_overlay.png)

 ## Histogram Analysis

 A histogram was generated to visualize the distribution of the spectral index values.
 To identify statistically significant spectral indices, a rejection criterion based on a probability threshold of 0.05 is applied.
 Spectral indices failing to meet the criterion were masked, indicating their potential lack of significance.

 ## Results